- 1 The World’s Playground (1870-1970)

 The Trump Empire (1987-2000)

-By 1990, Trump owned three of Atlantic City’s 12 casino properties and business was booming.
-His properties included Trump Castle, Trump Plaza, and the newly constructed Trump Taj Mahal, which reportedly cost close to $1 billion to build and opened as the tallest building in New Jersey and the biggest casino in the world at the time.
+Business was booming, and the local casino industry was beginning to look like real-estate developer Donald Trump‘s own personal empire.
+By 1990, Trump owned three of Atlantic City’s 12 casino properties – Trump Castle, Trump Plaza, and the newly constructed Trump Taj Mahal (which reportedly cost close to $1 billion to build and opened as the tallest building in New Jersey and the biggest casino in the world at the time).

 According to nj.com, Trump had been buying up land near the end of the Atlantic City Expressway to build a casino, acquiring his first license to do so in 1982.
 Two years later, the $210 million 39-story Harrah’s at Trump Plaza opened up as the biggest casino in Atlantic City history.
 It was a joint partnership between Trump and Holiday Inn, but not for long.